quasilyte/parsing-and-go/README.md

 | union type | `X\|Y` |
 | intersection type | `X&Y` |

+Package [phpdoc](/phpdoc) defines the common AST constructed by every parser.

+Package [phpdoctest](/phpdoctest) contains test cases that are used to test every parser.

 Every parser package is a `main` that can parse a command-line argument:

 ```bash